 Undergraduate students taking course on Control Engineering.

-Network and Circuits, Basic Engineering Mathematics.
-For those who would like to refer to some material prior to this course, we suggest the NPTEL course on Networks and Systems by Dr.V.G.K.Murti.
-Here is the link to playlist on Youtube.
-Content in Lectures 1 -6 and 20-29 will be most relevant for this course.
+Network and Circuits, Basic Engineering Mathematics. we suggest the NPTEL course on Networks and Systems by Dr.V.G.K.Murti.
+Content in Lectures 1 -6 and 20-29 will be relevant for this course.

 ABOUT THE INSTRUCTOR